Frances Helm: Early life and education

+Career

 Early stage career

 After graduating from RPI, Helm moved to New York City, where she took additional drama training at Columbia University while modeling in fashion shows for the Powers Agency.
 She also worked in radio, both as a voice actress and a personality for variety shows.
 For one radio show called "Blind Date", hosted by Arlene Francis, Helm was matched with a G.I. for an evening at the Stork Club.

 During late 1945 Helm signed up for a theatrical trial by fire, a six-month stint with one of the Clare Tree Major Touring Companies.
 She performed in The Golden Apple by Lady Gregory, a short play based on an Irish fairy story.

 Come September 1946 Helm joined a more traditional touring company with a revival of Life with Father.
 Cast as "Mary Skinner", the primary love interest, Helm had a lot of publicity during the tour of the Eastern United States.
 The tour traveled by a large private bus with an attached trailer for sets and props, enabling it to play small towns without train service.
 The tour finished up in Texas during early March 1947.

 From April thru May 1947 Helm made an independent color film called The Clam-digger's Daughter, which was never distributed to theaters for exhibition.
 Helm credited the film, shot on location in Cape Charles, Virginia, with restoring her Southern accent.

 Living up North has made me lose my accent twice.
 I got it back the first time by moving in with six Mississippi girls who lived in New York, and the second time by appearing in a "made-in-Virginia" movie.

 She performed in summer stock during 1947 at the Green Mountain Playhouse in Middlebury, Vermont.
 From June 1948 Helm appeared in summer stock on Long Island in Parlor Story, which had a short run on Broadway the year before.
 She then starred in Years Ago, a much more successful recent Broadway comedy.